ontolex/morph/draft.md

 - subclasses `ontolex:Affix`, RootMorph, StemMorph, TransfixMorph, SimulfixMorph, ZeroMorph

 > ----
-> Class **morph:RootMorph** identifies morph:Morphs that constitute the  semantic nucleus  of a stem.
+> DEPRECATED Class **morph:RootMorph** identifies morph:Morphs that constitute the  semantic nucleus  of a stem.
 A root morph cannot be further segmented and  is often not specified for a part of speech.
 > subClassOf: morph:Morph
 >
 > ---

 > ---
-> Class **morph:StemMorph** identifies  morph:Morphs to which inflectional  marking applies.
+> DEPRECATED Class **morph:StemMorph** identifies  morph:Morphs to which inflectional  marking applies.
 > subClassOf: morph:Morph
 >
 > ---